-Figure 5: Laser spectra for: (a) seed laser at mW power level, centered at 1065.088 nm, FWHM BW is 0.124 nm, (b) amplifier at 3 W, centered at 1065.083 nm, FWHM BW is 0.065 nm, and (c) amplifier at 6.5 W, centered at 1065.083 nm, BW is 0.048 nm FWHM.
+Figure 5: Laser spectra for: (a) seed laser at mW power level, centered at 1065.088 nm, bandwidth FWHM is 0.124 nm, (b) amplifier at 3 W, centered at 1065.083 nm, bandwidth FWHM is 0.065 nm, and (c) amplifier at 6.5 W, centered at 1065.083 nm, bandwidth FWHM is 0.048 nm.

 Harmonic converter

-Photocathodes for high current accelerator applications require visible light.
-The quantum efficiency (QE) of a freshly prepared semiconductor photocathode is about a few percent.
-Assuming a lower QE of 1%, less than 3W of green light is needed to generate 10 mA electron beam current, which means less than 10 W of IR light is required.
+The photocathodes for unpolarized high-current accelerator applications, such as GaAs and the large family of alkali-antimonide compounds, require visible light.
+The quantum efficiency (QE) of a freshly prepared semiconductor photocathode can easily exceed a few percent at green wavelengths where laser light is readily available, but for this discussion assume a lower QE of 1%, in which case approximately 2 W of green light is needed to generate 10 mA electron beam current, which means less than 10 W of IR light is required.
 In most cases, a high current accelerator with 10s of mA current would only require a few Watts of green light.
+For DC high voltage photoguns like the ones used at Jefferson Lab, laser pulses in the range of 20 to 80 ps are ideal because shorter pulses introduce unwanted space charge induced emittance blow-up.
+As described above, gain-switching provides a perfect match for this optical pulse range.

-The pulse width of the pulses generated directly by gain-switched usually falls between 20 ps to 100 ps, and 50 ps is what is often seen from many photogun drive lasers.
-Normally, a non-critical-phase matched (NCPM) LBO crystal would be an excellent choice for converting the near IR 1 μm picosecond pulses to 0.5 μm pulses through second harmonic generation (SHG).
-For high power picosecond lasers, over 40% SHG efficiency is common and nearly 70% has been achieved with 50 W 50 ps pulses [2].
-And with a much shorter (1.1 ps) pulse width and much higher power (110 W), up to 74% SHG efficiency was reported [5].
+A non-critical-phase matched (NCPM) LBO crystal immediately comes to mind as an excellent choice for converting picosecond pulses at the near-IR wavelength of 1 μm to 0.5 μm through second harmonic generation (SHG).
+For high power picosecond lasers, over 40% SHG efficiency is common and nearly 70% has been achieved with 50 W 50 ps pulses [2] using LBO.
+And with a much shorter pulse (1.1 ps) and much higher power (110 W), up to 74% SHG efficiency was reported [5].
 LBO is an excellent nonlinear optical material and has been the dominant crystal used for high average power SHG.
-However, in case of high repetition rate drive lasers, i.e. lower pulse intensity, the SHG efficiency tends to be low with a few Watts of power and 10s of ps pulse width.
-In addition, our experience shows the quality of the of the laser diodes and the lower optical coherence of the gain-switched pulses would severely impact the SHG efficiency.
+However, in the case of high repetition rate drive lasers with lower pulse intensity, and with just a few Watts of power and ~50 ps pulse widths, the SHG efficiency of LBO tends to be poor.
+In addition, our experience indicates most laser diodes operating at 1 m exhibit poor optical coherence when gain-switched and this severely impacts the SHG efficiency.